 The way you drive also affects the life of your tires.
 Aggressive driving, severe braking, and speeding can wear your tire tread down prematurely.
 Time management can combat feeling rushed and needing to speed.
 Maintain larger following distance to give yourself time to stop.
 Your tires and your wallet will thank you.

-Keep some sets of tires for each of your vehicles.
+Keep some spare sets of tires for each of your vehicles.
 This way when one set of tires is being retread, you already have another retread set ready for use.
 Rotate between the retreads when possible.
 This will cut down on how often you need to purchase new tires.
 With Goodyear, if the tires casings are well taken care of, you can retread your tires 3-4 times.
-As you know, when you have to buy casings with your retreads, it adds hundreds to your bill.
-If you provide the casings, prices are very manageable.

 Tires are expensive but they don’t need to break the bank.
 Take care of your existing casings through preventative maintenance and retread them.
 Make your tires work for you.
 You will save a great deal of money in the process.